Augusta University

 ROI Score: 54/100 · Below Average Value

 Augusta University scores 54 (Below Average Value) on the CampusROI scale.
-The 48.8% completion rate is the primary problem — just under half of entering students graduate.
-Those who do complete earn $52,300 at six years (the highest median in this metric for a public institution in this batch), but the 14.5-year payback period reflects the debt-to-earnings calculation at the program mix.
+The 48.8% completion rate is the primary problem - just under half of entering students graduate.
+Those who do complete earn $52,300 at six years (the highest median in this metric for a public institution in our dataset), but the 14.5-year payback period reflects the debt-to-earnings calculation at the program mix.
 Median debt of $20,500 and a 0.392 debt-to-earnings ratio actually score well, but the earnings structure is distorted by professional health programs: Registered Nursing (165 graduates, $74,307 year-one, ROI grade B+) and Clinical/Medical Laboratory Science (17 graduates, $71,074 year-one) pull the earnings average up significantly.
 Business Administration and Management (104 graduates, $60,541 year-one, ROI grade B+) is also strong.
-Against these, Cell/Cellular Biology (56 graduates, $21,905 year-one, ROI grade F) and Fine and Studio Arts (15 graduates, $16,943 year-one, ROI grade F) — both with very low earnings — drag the institutional mean.
+Against these, Cell/Cellular Biology (56 graduates, $21,905 year-one, ROI grade F) and Fine and Studio Arts (15 graduates, $16,943 year-one, ROI grade F) - both with very low earnings - drag the institutional mean.
 Augusta University is the academic medical center and research university for the state of Georgia, with strong health sciences infrastructure.

 Augusta University